 Kelimutu Facts

-- The lakes only partially attain their colors as a result of the activities of the volcano.
-The volcanic gases emitted by fumaroles in the crater of Kelimutu also interact with chemicals in the water of each lake.
+- This astounding trio of lakes within Kelimutu only partially attain their colors as a result of the activities of the volcano itelf, though.
+The volcanic gases emitted by fumaroles in the crater of Kelimutu also interact with chemicals in the water of these amazing lakes.

-- The colors of the lakes actually change from time to time as a result of random periodic alterations in their chemical composition.
+- The colors of the bodies of water actually change from time to time as a result of random periodic alterations in their chemical composition.
+These also periodically change due to adjustments in the oxidation-reduction status of the fluid contained within each lake.

 Related Articles